jolin-io/IsDef.jl/docs/src/manual.md

 ## ValTypes

-Julia's type inference does take into account types as well as some of values.
+Julia's type inference does take into account types as well as some values.
 For instance, if you use a boolean variable somewhere which is known to be `true`, and have an if-else using it, julia may well be able to statically optimize your code accordingly.